Yes, There Are Asset & Income Protection Strategies to Help You Pay for Skilled Care & Home Assistance Services and Then Qualify for Medicaid

 All Non-Exempt Assets Are Labeled as Countable Resources

 If an asset is not exempt, it will be counted as a resource for Medicaid purposes and therefore must be spent down.
-This means that New Jersey assumes the asset can be used to pay for long-term care.
+This means New Jersey assumes the asset can be used to pay for long-term care costs.
 Countable resources are basically anything of value that is not exempt.
 This includes, but is not limited to:

 - Bank accounts